DespairC/SimpleDB/course-info-2021/lab3.md

 before starting this lab.
 Briefly, if you have a catalog file
 <tt>catalog.txt</tt> describing your tables, you can run the parser by
 typing:

 ```
 java -jar dist/simpledb.jar parser catalog.txt
 ```

-When the Parser is invoked, it will compute statistics over all of the tables (using statistics code you provide).
-When a query is issued, the parser will convert the query into a logical plan representation and then call your query optimizer to generate an optimal plan.
+When the Parser is invoked, it will compute statistics(统计) over all of the tables (using statistics code you provide).
+When a query is issued(发布), the parser will convert the query into a logical plan representation(代表) and then call your query optimizer(优化器) to generate an optimal plan.

 ### 2.1 Overall Optimizer Structure
-Before getting started with the implementation, you need to understand the overall structure of the SimpleDB optimizer.
+Before getting started with the implementation, you need to understand the overall(整体) structure of the SimpleDB optimizer.
 The overall control flow of the SimpleDB modules of the parser and optimizer is shown in Figure 1.

 <p align="center">